open-sauced/docs/docs/community/glossary.md

 A contributor who has recently made their first contribution to a project.

-## Churned Contributors

-A contributor who is actively involved in the development process.
-They actively and regularly make changes to the codebase.

 ## Insights

 The Insights feature is a one-stop solution for understanding the pulse of your open-source projects and contributions.
 This feature is designed to provide a comprehensive view of your project's health and your individual contributions.